-6 political stories to watch as a revamped Seattle City Council begins 2020
+New chapter starts in Seattle politics; here are 6 storylines to watch

 Yet she may be sucked into another Amazon tax debate this year, and tension between reformers and Seattle’s police union over accountability measures could erupt, complicating her attempt to wrap up a federal consent decree.

-“Mayor Durkan’s strengths have been working with the state and the county, and now she has a choice to make,” said Dayna Lurie, a consultant who previously served with U.S. Sen. Patty Murray.
+“Mayor Durkan’s strengths have been working with the state and the county, and now she has a choice to make,” said Dayna Lurie, a consultant who previously served with U.S. Sen. Maria Cantwell.
 “Is she going to keep working on the big-picture stuff or try to hammer things out with the council?”

 Before long, there’s a chance the 2021 mayoral race could strain the relationship between Seattle’s executive and legislative branches.

-Note: Correction: An earlier version of this story mistakenly stated that the GSBA supported Seattle City Councilmember Kshama Sawant’s general-election challenger in 2019.
-The organization doesn’t make endorsements and endorsed neither candidate.